The bad news is it’s six months late.

 How reliable are 10-year return forecasts?

-While many investment forecasts have little-to-no evidence to support them, there’s enough evidence behind the relationship between starting valuations and subsequent 10-year returns for it to be worth considering.
-The details of the evidence will be the subject of a later (probably multi-part) post, but it’s worth remembering that the relationship is far from perfect.
-Not only is there considerable variation around the expected return estimates, but attempting to use country/regional valuations as a means of market timing has proved to be futile by many professionals (this will also be the subject of a later post).
+The details of the relationship between starting valuations and returns will be the subject of a later (multi-part) post, and although the correlation is about as strong as we can hope for in investing, the relationship is still far from perfect.
+Not only is there considerable variation around expected returns, but attempting to use country/regional valuations as a means of generating alpha has been repeated proven to be futile.

 Long-term return expectations